CaglarAytekin/LEURN/README.md

 Main difference of this implementation from the paper:
 - LEURN is now much simpler and uses binarized tanh (k=1 always) with no degradation in performance.

-Notes
+Notes:
-For top performance, a thorough hyperparameter search as described in paper is needed.
+- For top performance, a thorough hyperparameter search as described in paper is needed.
+- Deepcause provides consultancy services to make the most out of LEURN

 Contact:
 caglar@deepcause.ai